andrewSantanastaso/Yahtzee/README.md

 - Would like to add a winning animation
 - Better sound FX
-- Perhaps a score preview before clicking so user knows what that score would be (completed)
+- Perhaps a score preview before clicking so user knows what that score would be
-- Would like to reduce the scoreclick and preview into one function